kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 As soon as the FITSimage object is created, it is assumed that the first two axes are the axes of the data you want to display.
 After setting alternative axes, a slice is taken and the projection system is changed.
-Now it shows attributes in the order of the slice and we see a third value in the tuple with crval's.
-That's because the last value represents the matching spatial axis which is needed to do conversions between pixels and world coordinates.
+Now it shows attributes in the order of the slice and we see a third value in the tuple with term:`CRVAL`'s.
+That's because the last value
+represents the necessary matching spatial axis which is needed to do conversions between pixels and world coordinates.

 As a next step we set a spectral translation for the second axis which is a frequency axis.
 Again the projection system changes.
-We did set the translation to an optical velocity and the printed crval is indeed the reference optical velocity from the header of this FITS file (1050 km/s).
+We did set the translation to an optical velocity and the printed ``CRVAL`` is indeed the reference optical velocity from the header of this FITS file (1050 km/s).

-When an object from class :class:`maputils.Annotatedimage` is created, the projection data is copied from the :class:`maputils.FITSimage` object.
+When an object from class :class:`maputils.Annotatedimage` is created, the projection data is copied from the
+:class:`maputils.FITSimage` object.
 It can be accessed through the :attr:`maputils.Annotatedimage.projection` attribute (last line of the above example).